Shane Woewodin: Post-AFL career

 Woewodin hoped to be picked up in the pre-season draft to extend his career beyond 2006 (he expressed interest in re-joining Melbourne), but was eventually overlooked by all clubs in the draft.
 He gave a candid interview on SEN 1116 revealing his disbelief and frustration at not being picked up when, realistically, he could have played for another three or four seasons.
 Eventually, he could only manage to play for two seasons in the lower-ranked WAFL.

 On the Queen's Birthday match between Melbourne and Collingwood on 12 June 2006, Shane Woewodin did a pre-match lap of honour in an open-top car with his children to celebrate his distinguished career with both sides.
-He tipped Melbourne to win and he was right.
+He accurately tipped Melbourne to win the match.
 In an interview he gave prior to the game, he continued to signal his intent to return to the AFL in 2007 and was doing "all the right things" with East Fremantle in an attempt to catch the eye of recruiting staff.
 Woewodin added that he did not have a manager at this point in time, but was hopeful of selection if he simply nominated himself for the draft.
 However, he was again overlooked by the draft, due to his age (31).

-It was rumoured that Woewodin was asked to play in the annual E. J. Whitten Legends Game with all the other past players, but refused – apparently because he felt that it would completely ruin his chances of being drafted in 2007.
+It was rumoured that Woewodin was asked to play in the annual E. J. Whitten Legends Game with all the other past players, but refused—apparently because he felt that it would completely ruin his chances of being drafted in 2007.
 This is despite the fact that Paul Salmon made a comeback to the AFL after playing in the Legends Game in the year following his first retirement.

 East Fremantle

 Woewodin finished his career playing for East Fremantle in the WAFL, his original club.
-In May 2006, after a 37-possession performance for Western Australia against South Australia, Woewodin again reiterated his desire to return to AFL level.
+In May 2006, after a 37-possession performance for Western Australia against South Australia, Woewodin again reiterated his desire to return to the AFL level.
 Again he was not selected.
 He retired at the end of the 2007 WAFL season.

-He was named coach of East Fremantle for 2008.
+He was named coach of East Fremantle in 2008.

 Brisbane Lions

 In October 2010, Woewodin announced that he had signed a two-year deal as the midfield coach for AFL club Brisbane Lions.
+He also served as the head coach of the Lions' NEAFL reserves team during the 2010s.

+Return to East Fremantle

+In November 2024, Woewodin was appointed general manager of football operations at East Fremantle Football Club.

 Personal life

 Woewodin married Deanne Price in 2003.
-They have four children – Shaye (Deanne's son from a previous relationship), Taj, Sienna and Summer.
+They have four children—Shaye (Deanne's son from a previous relationship), Taj, Sienna and Summer.
 On 25 November 2021 his son Taj was drafted by Melbourne (pick 65) under the father-son rule.